taylorfriesen6/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure is when a function returns another function, so that the returned function has access to the local scope of the function that returned which persists between calls.
 2. Study the following code, then answer the questions below.

 ```js